SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 Ques: Does Harvard accept SAT?

 Ans: Applicants may provide self-reported SAT scores.
-Admitted students who decide to enroll at Harvard College will be required to submit official SAT test scores.
+Admitted students who decide to enroll at Harvard College will be required to submit official SAT scores.

 Ans: SAT gives colleges a standardized idea of a candidate's academic abilities.
 With those scores, most colleges and universities worldwide accept SAT scores.